srobo/ops-manual/internal-structure/kit-team.md

 ## Roles and Responsibilities

-In addition to the [common responsibilities](./common-responsibilities.md), the kit team has the following responsibilities:
+In addition to the [common responsibilities](./common-responsibilities.md), the kit team committee has the following responsibilities:

 ### Collective responsibilities